Current capital control measures in Ukraine

 - General Currency Control regulations, which were introduced without specific term, and

 - Anti-crisis Temporary Currency Restrictions, which were introduced from 2013 each time for 3-4 months with subsequent prolongation in order to stabilize Ukrainian currency Hryvna and Ukrainian economy as a whole.
-On the 16th of December, 2016 the National Bank of Ukraine extended temporary anti-crisis currency control rules and in accordance with Regulation of the NBU # 410 dated December 13, 2016 most of such anti-crisis restrictions will remain in force till the moment of financial stabilization of bank system of Ukraine.
+On the 16th of December, 2016 the National Bank of Ukraine extended temporary anti-crisis currency control rules and in accordance with Regulation of the NBU # 410 dated December 13, 2016 and Regulation of the NBU # 45 dated May 30,2017 most of such anti-crisis restrictions will remain in force till the moment of financial stabilization of bank system of Ukraine.